petros-d/docs/docs/shared-responsibility-model.md

 - Regularly [upgrading their Deployment(s)](upgrade-runtime) to the latest Astronomer Runtime version to take advantage of new functionality, as well as bug and security fixes.
 - [Configuring and managing Deployment resource settings](configure-deployment) for data pipeline workloads.
 - [Securing the network communications](install-aws#step-4-let-astronomer-complete-the-install) between their Data Plane and sensitive data resources.

+## Cloud Provider Security Responsibilities

+Physical and environmental security is handled entirely by our cloud service providers.
+Each of our cloud service providers provides an extensive list of compliance and regulatory assurances that they are rigorously tested against, including SOC 1/2-3, PCI-DSS, and ISO27001.

+### Azure

+See the Azure [compliance](https://azure.microsoft.com/en-ca/overview/trusted-cloud/compliance/), [security](https://azure.microsoft.com/en-ca/overview/security/), and [data center security](https://azure.microsoft.com/en-ca/global-infrastructure/) documentation for more detailed information.

+### Amazon

+See the AWS [compliance](https://aws.amazon.com/compliance/), [security](https://aws.amazon.com/security/), and [data center security](https://aws.amazon.com/compliance/data-center/controls/) documentation for more detailed information.

+### Google

+See the GCP [compliance](https://cloud.google.com/security/compliance), [security](https://cloud.google.com/security), and [data center security](https://cloud.google.com/security/infrastructure) documentation for more detailed information.